 - Use the plus + button along the header of the upload window to add assets to your upload queue.
 You can also add assets by dragging files to the upload window.
-Remove all files from the queue using the trashcan button.
+To remove all files from the queue, use the trashcan button.

-- Your queue of files to upload.
-Each line displays the file's name and size, and a thumbnail which shows a preview of the asset when clicked.
+- Your upload queue.
+Each line displays the file's name and size, and each asset will receive a thumbnail as it is successfully uploaded to the system.
 Assets can be removed individually using the X button.

 Drag to upload

 Drag files into the browser window to begin an upload.
 If an upload is in progress, dragging additional assets into NetX adds them to the queue.
 If you are initiating an upload from a folder context, the folder field is automatically filled with that folder.